hugsy/gef/docs/index.md

 `GEF` fully relies on GDB API and other Linux specific source of information (such as `/proc/pid`).
 As a consequence, some of the features might not work on custom or harden systems such as GrSec.
-It has fully support for Python2 and Python3 indifferently (as more and more distro start pushing `gdb` compiled with Python3 support).
+It has full support for Python2 and Python3 indifferently (as more and more distro start pushing `gdb` compiled with Python3 support).